-Penguin, Hummingbird and Pigeon are the updates which have been developed in Google’s constant effort to increase the relevancy of search queries to the results in SERPs.
+Penguin, Hummingbird, and Pigeon are the updates which have been developed in Google’s constant effort to increase the relevancy of search queries to the results in SERPs.
 These changes to the ranking algorithm and core engine are also a way to penalize “black-hat” techniques.
-While Google regularly release updates, there have been a few changes that all Digital Marketing Professionals need to fully comprehend..
+While Google regularly releases updates, there have been a few changes that all Digital Marketing Professionals need to fully comprehend.

 Date: April 24, 2012